marknotfound/hna-tracker/README.md

 # HNA Standings Tracker

+This project is 100% vibecoded, please don't judge me on code quality if you're a potential employer ;) Go Ice Pack.

-A daily standings tracker for Hockey North America (HNA) New Jersey leagues, featuring automated data collection and a beautiful visualization dashboard.
+A daily standings tracker for HNA New Jersey ice hockey leagues.

 ## Features